 Google Chrome — Windows

-Directly launching Chrome in Incognito mode on Windows is quite straightforward.
+Launching Chrome always in Incognito mode on Windows is quite straightforward.
 You must create a desktop shortcut by adding a simple command line to the default file target.
 Also, you can do that to the shortcut already in place on your desktop.
-Or you can duplicate the shortcut (using Copy and Paste) so that you have two shortcuts — one to launch Chrome in normal mode, and one to launch it in Incognito mode.
+Or you can duplicate the shortcut (using Copy and Paste) so that you have two shortcuts — one to launch Chrome in normal mode, and one to always launch it in Incognito mode.

 Note: If you don’t have a Chrome shortcut on your desktop, open File Explorer, and then go to Local Disk (C:) > Program Files (x86) > Google > Chrome > Application.
 Within the Application folder, right-click the file labeled ‘chrome,’ point to Send to, and then click Desktop.